 Disclosure: This post contains affiliate links, which means I’ll earn a small commission on qualifying purchases at no extra cost to you.
 Of course, I only recommend products I know and love!

 Around here, we like to keep it simple.
 Our homeschool preschool is super relaxed, and I like to keep it that way!
 Our best learning happens through real play and everyday life lessons.

 Spring is in the air, there’s a feeling of celebration, and our backyard is just bursting with an invitation to come out and play.
-My little guy loves running around our backyard, stretching his legs, and getting all those wiggles out.
+My kids love running around our backyard, stretching their legs, and getting all those wiggles out.
 But Easter calls for a little something special, right?

 So I whipped up these number cards for a low-prep preschool Easter egg number hunt activity!